levelspend/levelspend.github.io/README.md

 Cash flows use an annual, end-of-year convention.
 The equations are documented in a comment inside the file.

-## Tests

-Run `node test/model.mjs`; nothing to install, and nothing extra ships with the page.
-The tests check that the plan lands on the legacy at the end age, that the savings-rate solve levels spending to the dollar while the retirement-age solve gets the closest whole year, that spending never outruns the portfolio when borrowing is off, and that both examples still report the numbers they always have.

 ## Feedback / Contact

 Active in the [Bogleheads discussion thread](https://www.bogleheads.org/forum/viewtopic.php?t=473403), which is usually the fastest way to reach me.